 Nothing ruins an adventure quicker than getting sick, scammed or robbed when you travel!

-One time in Panama, women distracted me while stealing my laptop from a backpack.
-I thought it was gone, until this happened 3 months later.
+One time in Panama, some women distracted me at a bar while stealing my laptop from a backpack.
+I thought it was gone, until this happened months later.
 I got lucky.

-In Mexico, a pickpocket once grabbed my iPhone on the street.
+In Mexico, a pickpocket grabbed my iPhone on the street.
 I managed to get that back too, chasing the thief down the road screaming like a maniac and brandishing a bottle of tequila!
 LOL.

 You don’t even need to travel internationally to have bad stuff happen.
 In Miami Beach, my camera was stolen when I wasn’t paying attention.

-After years traveling the world, I’ve grown accustomed to deceitful taxi drivers, two-faced tour guides, insincere offers of help, and an occasional theft or scam.
+After many years traveling the world, I’ve grown accustomed to deceitful taxi drivers, two-faced tour guides, insincere offers of help, and an occasional theft or scam.

 For the most part, the world is a pretty safe place for travelers.
 I don’t want to scare you too much!
 However, it’s wise to be prepared.

 With that in mind, here are my best travel safety tips to help minimize your chances of something bad happening to you during your travels.

 Top Travel Safety Tips For 2022